BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 Helmet-to-helmet doesn’t happen if the #Texans tight end doesn’t lower his head pic.twitter.com/shjCsr35SR

-• Jaylon Smith (2013-15), LB, Dallas Cowboys: Recorded seven tackles in the Cowboys loss to the Browns … On the season, has 39 tackles (fourth in the NFL), 1.5 TFL and two pass deflections.
+• Jaylon Smith (2013-15), LB, Dallas Cowboys: Recorded seven tackles in the Cowboys’ loss to the Browns … On the season, has 39 tackles (fourth in the NFL), 1.5 tackles for loss and two pass deflections.

 • Durham Smythe (2013-17), TE, Miami Dolphins: Started and caught two passes for 30 yards in the Dolphins’ 31-23 loss to the Seattle Seahawks … On the season, has three receptions for 37 yards.

-• Equanimeous St. Brown (2015-17), WR, Green Bay Packers: Was inactive in the Packers' win over the Atlanta Falcons.
+• Equanimeous St. Brown (2015-17), WR, Green Bay Packers: Was inactive for the Packers’ 30-16 win over the Atlanta Falcons on Monday Night Football.

-• Ronnie Stanley (2012-15), OL, Baltimore Ravens: Inactive in the Ravens' win over Washington due to a shoulder injury...
-Should be back next weekend:
+• Ronnie Stanley (2012-15), OL, Baltimore Ravens: Inactive in the Ravens’ win over Washington due to a shoulder injury, but should be back next weekend.

 Ravens coach John Harbaugh provided injury updates:— Jamison Hensley (@jamisonhensley) October 5, 2020